gmalbert/schoolCycleDays/ha_custom_integration/README.md

 This folder is a standalone Home Assistant-native port of the existing AppDaemon application.
 Nothing under the existing `apps/` tree is replaced or modified.

-The integration can be installed locally without HACS.
-HACS metadata is included so this folder can later become its own repository if desired.
+The design goal is now explicitly **UI-first**: after installation, routine configuration and school-calendar corrections should be possible entirely from Home Assistant's UI.
+Editing Python, YAML, service data, or `.ics` files is not part of the normal workflow.

-See [`APPDAEMON_COMPATIBILITY_AUDIT.md`](APPDAEMON_COMPATIBILITY_AUDIT.md) for the method-by-method port and helper/entity analysis.
+See [`APPDAEMON_COMPATIBILITY_AUDIT.md`](APPDAEMON_COMPATIBILITY_AUDIT.md) for the method-by-method AppDaemon compatibility review.

-## Why move away from AppDaemon
+## What this version changes

-The original app used Home Assistant helpers as configuration, persistence, commands, and status, then called Home Assistant back through REST with a bearer token to create calendar events.
+The original AppDaemon app used manually-created HA Helpers for configuration, commands, display state, and persistence.
+It also called HA back through REST with a bearer token.

+This version:

-This version runs inside Home Assistant and therefore:
+- runs inside Home Assistant;

-- reads HA state directly;
-- calls Home Assistant calendar APIs directly;
-- requires no bearer token or self-REST requests;
+- installs through a normal **Config Flow** under Settings → Devices & services;
+- exposes native `date`, `text`, `number`, `switch`, `select`, and `button` entities;
-- stores application data with Home Assistant `Store`;
+- persists native UI values with Home Assistant `Store`;
-- can operate with **no legacy helper entities at all**;
+- uses HA calendar APIs directly rather than REST calls back into HA;
+- supports targeted calendar-event deletion by UID;
+- can delete/rebuild only School Cycle Days events in a selected date range;
-- keeps the existing helper/button IDs as optional compatibility fallbacks;
+- preserves the old Helper/button workflow as a compatibility layer during migration;
-- can delete individual calendar events and selectively replace generated cycle-day events instead of wiping the calendar.
+- imports the current values of the old Helpers into the native UI on first setup when those Helpers exist.

 ## Folder layout